Including Signed Languages in Natural Language Processing: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Marc Schulder and Alex Shypula for feedback on an early version of this paper, as well as the anonymous reviewers for their helpful comments.
-We would also like to thank Claude Mauk, David Mortensen, Chaitanya Ahuja, Siddharth Dalmia, Shruti Palaskar and Graham Neubig for insightful discussions.
+We would like to thank Marc Schulder, Claude Mauk, David Mortensen, Chaitanya Ahuja, Siddharth Dalmia, Shruti Palaskar, Graham Neubig, and Becky Norton as well as the anonymous reviewers for their helpful feedback and insightful discussions.